How to Safely Paint a Baby’s Crib – Simple Steps to Follow

 - Use paint with low VOCs (Volatile Organic Compound) or with zero VOCs.
 Low VOCs should be less than 50 grams per litre.
 Paints with low or Zero VOCs have less harmful chemicals.

-- The paint should be odourless or with very less odour with very few additives.
+- The paint should be odourless or have very little odour and very few additives.

-- Preferably use a paint which doesn’t require a primer.
+- Preferably use paint that doesn’t require a primer.
 It will have fewer chemicals.

-- Ask for a paint which has antimicrobial agents to keep mold or mildew away.
+- Ask for a paint which has antimicrobial agents to keep mould or mildew away.

 What Supplies Do You Need to Paint the Crib?